Why we created this Program

 There is a multitude of benefits to all parties involved, but we created our internship program as a vehicle to help Indigenous students gain paid, casual or part-time employment in a field related to their studies and future career – providing them with a competitive edge over other students upon graduation.

 About the Program

 The Indigenous Internship Program finds casual or part-time work for Indigenous students in a business related to their course of study.
 So, for example, instead of working in Hospitality or Retail while they are studying, if they’re an Accounting student, we’ll try to match them with an Accounting firm.
-This could be at one of the big 4 Accounting firms, a smaller practice, or even in the Accounting department within one of Australia’s largest companies.
+This could be at one of the big 4 accounting firms, a smaller practice, or in the Accounting department of a business.
 While their classmates are working in a restaurant, they’ll be getting real-world experience relative to the subject they are studying.

-The work might be casual or part-time hours during the term, and then more full-time hours over the breaks.
-When they graduate they’ll already have 2-3 years of work experience in that field, which gives them a massive edge over non-indigenous graduates.
+The work might be casual or part-time hours during the term, and more time can be negotiated over the breaks.
+When they graduate they’ll have 2-3 years of work experience in that field, which gives them a massive edge over non-indigenous graduates.
+They will be the best person for the job.
 Ideally, the company they’ve been working for during their studies will offer them a permanent role.
 After all, they’ve spent the last couple of years training, developing and mentoring the student, it only makes sense that they look to them first when choosing their graduate employees.

 The beginning of a long journey...

 The internship program is just the first step in a long journey we want to have with the students.
 It is our goal to become the Indigenous, white-collar recruiter of choice.
 We can not only help the students find their first career-related job, but can then be part of their career from that point onwards.